uttamtripathi-p/90DaysOfDevOps/2026/day-40/day-40-first-workflow.md

 # How do you read the error?
 ## The mental order — always read bottom to top
 ## The last line tells you what failed, but the lines above tell you why.
-## Most people stare at the bottom and miss the actual reason sitting a few lines up.
+## Most people stare at the bottom and miss the actual reason sitting a few lines up